johneckberg/notes/energy_based_modeling.md

 The fundamental idea behind **energy-based models (EBMs)** is to shift the problem from a traditional classification or regression task to a scoring problem.
 Instead of predicting a specific output, we learn an **energy function** that assigns a low energy score to correct or "good" answers and a high energy score to incorrect or "bad" answers.
 The challenge is that there are infinitely many "bad" answers, which makes this task non-trivial.

 A great example of this is **CLIP** by OpenAI.
-Imagine a classification problem where you want to classify an image.
-Now, imagine wanting to add more and more classes, until you have an infinite number.
-This is the kind of problem EBMs are great at.
-They don't need to categorize every possible output; they just need to learn what "good" looks like versus what "bad" looks like.
+When training Clip, you run into the issue of having an unkown (potentially infinite) number of classes to categorize images into.
+When doing this sort of embedding based zero shot classification, the loss is often just the softmax but instead of there being a fixed matrix representing a fixed number of output classes, with energy based embeddings we have a non fixed number of output classes, meaning our coefficient matrix is determined by the other vectors in the batch.
+This is why EBM is so powerful, you don't need to categorize every possible output; you just need to learn what "good" looks like versus what "bad" looks like.

 ---